Another Marcenko-Pastur law for Kendall's tau

 To prove Theorem \ref{theo:kendall_quad} in the quadratic regime, the first step is to prove that $\boldsymbol{\tau}$ and $\mathbf{H}$ have the same LSD.
-This is the goal of the following proposition proved in Section \ref{pro}.
+This is the goal of the following proposition proved in Appendix \ref{pro}.

 \begin{proposition} $\|F^{\boldsymbol{\tau}} - F^{\mathbf{H}} \|_{\infty} \underset{n \to \infty}{\longrightarrow} 0$. \end{proposition}